davidsamu/Rat-maze-navigation/README.md

 <br/>

-Places cells in HC are modelled as integrating visual and proprioceptive sensory information (evidence) received from VC and GS.
+Places cells in HC are modelled as integrating visual and proprioceptive sensory information (evidence) received from VC and GS (Bayesian inference by evidence integration).
+Accumulating path integration noise in GS is being continuously corrected by top-down HC feedback during navigation.
 Potential actions (movements) are sampled by PFC and evaluated by vS and dlS before execution.

 Task settings to test navigation strategies and learning methods:
 - Learned environment and rewards